-Shoppers often admit they like the idea of bringing a hostess gift, the problem they seem to face most often is that they have absolutely no idea what to buy.
-You may stumble over figuring out what your host or hostess likes or what might be appropriate in that setting, so to help here's a list of some thoughtful, quality gift ideas to bring to parties.
+Shoppers often admit they like the idea of bringing a hostess gift.
+The problem they seem to face most often is that they have absolutely no idea what to buy.
+If you stumble trying to figure out what your host likes or what might be appropriate in that setting, here's a list of some thoughtful, quality gift ideas to bring to parties.

 Boston General Store has had a working relationship with Manready Mercantile for as long as we've been in operation.
 They're based in Houston, Texas (which some of you may know plays a special role in BGS's story) and their collection always includes really well-made wares that tend to be perfect gifts for party hosts.